 Several things are worth noting:

 2. The PPIC polls from September to October are worth comparing on an apples-to-apples basis, however.
-Support among Latinos has eroded from 63% to 42%.
+Support among Latinos has eroded from 63 percent to 42 percent.
 Polling has indicated that support among Hispanic voters increase when they are told that Prop 19 will save money on incarcerations, and the Voto Latino’s California voter guide (PDF) says:

 Financial Impact: Estimated savings of up to several tens of millions of dollars annually for state and local governments on the costs of incarcerating and supervising certain marijuana offenders.
 It is currently unknown but there could potentially be an increased amount of revenue for state and local government related to the production and sale of marijuana products.